juliustrip/Codeforreview/README.md

 ```bash
 python3 automatedAnalysis.py /DIR/FootPressureRawData/ /DIR/config_feat_results/ /DIR/window_length_results/
 ```
-* You can run **FiguresRerun.ipynb** in jupyter notebook to generate figure panels.
+* You can run **FigurePanels.ipynb** in jupyter notebook to generate figure panels.
 Single forest results are not stored by **automatedAnalysis.py** in main analysis.
 For the sake of examples shown in Figure9B, detailed single forest performance statistics have been generated separetely.
 These results are available in the data repository ("one_config").